aminya/setup-cpp/README.md

 ### With Nodejs

-Download the `setup_cpp.js` file form [here](https://github.com/aminya/setup-cpp/releases/download/v0.13.2/setup_cpp.js), and run it with the available options.
+Download the `setup_cpp.mjs` file form [here](https://github.com/aminya/setup-cpp/releases/download/v0.13.2/setup_cpp.mjs), and run it with the available options.

 On Windows: